-A recent Bloomberg poll found that just 26% of Americans believe the country is on the right track, while a whopping 66% fell it is on the wrong track.
-And, according to a recent Gallup poll, 55% of Americans felt it was likely that today’s children would face a lower standard of living than their parents.
-Then, a Rasmussen poll released last week found that 46% of likely voters feel that America’s best days are in the past.
+A Bloomberg poll last year found that just 26% of Americans believe the country is on the right track, while a whopping 66% fell it is on the wrong track.
+And, according to a Gallup poll of the same vintage, 55% of Americans felt it was likely that today’s children would face a lower standard of living than their parents.
+Then, a Rasmussen poll found that 46% of likely voters feel that America’s best days are in the past.
 Just 37% feel our best days are still ahead.
 If this is true, what’s to celebrate this July 4th?

 Yes, America faces big challenges in the days ahead.
 But look back at our past.
 Think about the challenges that confronted our Founding Fathers.
 Those heroic men defeated the world’s greatest empire.

 They pledged their lives, fortunes and sacred honor to create a new nation founded on the belief that liberty was a gift to each man.
 They rejected the divine right of kings and believed instead that each man was endowed with rights by the Divine King of Heaven that no government could deny.

 America’s “values statement” can be found in the second paragraph of the Declaration of Independence:

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed …”

 What we take for granted today was radical idea in 1776.
 Sadly, throughout much of the world in 2011, it still remains a radical idea that is brutally suppressed.